New Zealand giraffe weevil: Mate choice

 On average, it has been observed that male Lasiorhynchus barbicornis, when given the option, opt to mate with larger females.
 This phenomenon may indicate why there are fewer matings with smaller females.
 It has been found that body size of individual males does not influence their mating success.
 Generally, smaller male L. barbicornis are less able to succeed in fights compared to larger males.
 Additionally, smaller males tend to avoid fights with larger males and retreat more often when presented with conflicts over mating.
 However, smaller males are still able to copulate with females through a process known as 'sneaking' copulations.
 This 'sneaking' copulation technique is carried out when a small male L. barbicornis flattens himself underneath the female and mates while trying to avoid recognition from other larger males.
-Medium-sized L. barbicornis are often too small to joust with their rostra, yet too large to engage in 'sneaking' copulations.
+Medium-sized L. barbicornis are often too small to joust with their rostrum, yet too large to engage in 'sneaking' copulations.
 Additionally, females have reduced mating success when there are more females in close proximity to each other, which challenges the idea that males are the ones involved in mating competition.